enchanted-sword/dashboard-unfucker/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version (please complete the following information):**
- - Browser and version [e.g. FF Nightly 118.0a1]
+ - Browser and version [e.g. Firefox Nightly 125]
  - Version [e.g. 3.6.2a]

+**Enabled features**
+List all enabled script features or upload the preferences JSON file.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, e.g. applicable routesets.